AGRASSL/agReadMeGen/README.md

   ## Description

-  The following project is a created tool to help generate a ReadMe file for repositories on github.
-When the user runs node in terminal for the index file, they are prompted with section questions that will generate a complete ReadMe.
-In order to do this, the ReadMe generator utilizes the npm package "inquirer".
+  This project is a ReadMe generator to allow individuals to create a quick and complete ReadMe file while utilizing npm's inquirer package.
+Users will install the package, initialize the programe with "node index.js" and complete the prompts.
+When fully completed, the program will populate the file.

   ## Table of Contents